boeric/boeric.github.io/README.md

 The dataset is based on driver license suspensions from California DMV and East Bay Community Law Center.
 See the initiative description [here](https://ebclc.org/backontheroad/problem/)

 See the project live [here](https://boeric.github.io/license-suspensions/), repo [here](https://github.com/boeric/license-suspensions)

+## vertex-generator

+The Vertex Generator allows rapid capture of verticies of a simulated path of a vechicle or person.
+Each captured vertex is a geo location where the path is changing direction.
+Each vertex also has a notion of speed.
+The geo locations and speed information can be used by a post processing tool to "fill in" the geo location between the verticies.

 ## geo-buffer

 Creates "buffers" of arbitrary size around parks in San Francisco, using Mapbox Gl and Turf.js.
 Each GeoJson object (SF park) is "enlarged" with the value (in meters) of the input range control.
 The visualization demonstrates how overlapping GeoJson objects can be merged.
 Please note: the polygon merge process is currently unoptimized (meaning, for example, that each polygon is unnecessarily tested for overlap against all others), and will be improved by quad trees.

 See the project live [here](https://boeric.github.io/geo-buffer/), repo [here](https://github.com/boeric/geo-buffer)

+## geo-locate

+The script generates latitude and longitude information for each item in the input array, using the Google geocoder

 ## canvas-in-svg